 4. You may think an all-white bathroom could be a bit minimal and risk-averse, but they also have the ability to be timeless in their simplicity.
 Think of an all-white bathroom as a blank canvas and add colour and character through your styling items and plants, which can soften your space and make it feel more welcoming.
 Play with tile shapes and grout colour to add another element of interest.

-5. For a classic look that is timeless and easy to maintain, opt for dark floor tiles with white wall tiles paired with dark grout – this scheme will last the test of time in any home.
+5. For a classic look that is timeless and easy to clean, opt for dark floor tiles with white wall tiles paired with dark grout – this scheme will last the test of time in any home.

 6. If you are working with lower ceilings, laying rectangular tiles vertically on your walls, either stacked or in a stretcher bond style, is a great way to give the illusion of more height.